simpledotorg/simple-server/doc/arch/003-reporting.md

   into multiple tables.
 Over time, each child table should have about 100m rows, not more.

+### API design
+We need a reporting API for the Nurse/In-app reports seen on mobile.
+- The API could send JSON data representing daily reports
+- If we are experimenting with reports, the API could deliver an inlined HTML report that can be cached on the device.

 ### Performance
 - Avoid doing anything without profiling.
 - Avoid caching until we _need_ it.